iwalpola/Portable-JAR-simulation-loader-tool/README.md

 To add new java simulations to the collection,

-1.download the java simulation from phet.colorado.edu
+1. download the java simulation from phet.colorado.edu
-2.copy the downloaded file to the "assets/simulation_files" folder, choosing an appropriate category 3.restart the application.
+2. copy the downloaded file to the "assets/simulation_files" folder, choosing an appropriate category
+3. restart the application.

 If you have any suggestion, or require the addition/amendment of a category, please contact me at the project's [Github page](https://github.com/iwalpola/phet-java-simulations-launcher/)